usethesource/rascal/src/org/rascalmpl/courses/Tutor/Tutor.md

 * https://docusaurus.io/docs/markdown-features/react for the MDX/React extensibility features of Docusaurus

 The following topics will be described here:

 (((TOC)))

 #### Examples

 #### Benefits

+* The tutor compiler generates docusaurus-compatible markdown, which is generally just commonmark unless people write text that depends on docusaurus-specific extensions.
+This means that downstream processing can be done by many different Markdown tools.
+* The input syntax is also very close to standard Markdown, so typical Markdown editors will do a good job in helping you write documentation.
+We also selected the `.md` extension for this purpose.
+* The tutor compiler allows to include runnable code examples that must succeed in order for to the documentation to be released.
+This makes the documentation another source of valuable tests for the documented Rascal code, and it guarantees that users can copy paste from the examples without hazard.
+* **privacy** Tutor does not send or retain information about the user at the server side.
+Even interactive question answering and the progress that is measured are stored client-side only.

 #### Pitfalls

+* We have to run the tutor compiler manually to find out about possible errors.
+There is no IDE support yet.
+* The Tutor compiler is not incremental yet.
+It will re-compile everything from scratch even if nothing has changed.
+* Downstream tools, such as Docusaurus, may detect issues that the tutor compiler does not detect.
+For example broken links that are not ((Concept)) links will not be detected early.
+This means you may have to go back and fix the documentation, release it in a `jar` and then try the downstream tool again.
+* The interactive ((QuestionMarkup)) part of the compiler is currently under maintenance and therefore unavailable.